alal9000/socializer_dev/scratch.md

 ==========================================================
 today:

-1. albums are being added globally, be sure to add it only to the current profile_id for the page
+1. albums are being added globally, be sure to add it only to the current profile_id for the page x
-2. ability to remove albums with trash can
+2. ability to remove albums with trash can - removes
+3. add remove button to individual images
+4. mobile view for photos page
+5. when you click the image on the photo page it goes to the photo detail page